phpcoder/doorbell-customize/README.md

 4. Modify the example scripts to include your own data:
 	* `MONITORING/send_bell_mqtt` - fill in your MQTT broker's IP/Port number and modify topic/message
 	* `MONITORING/send_pic_telegram` - fill in your Telegram bot info: `BOT ID:BOT TOKEN` and `CHAT ID`.
-To be able using image attachment it is necessary to allow taking snapshots by the alarm option in the doorbell's mobile app settings.
+To be able use image attachment, taking snapshots on button press by the alarm option has already been enabled in the repacked firmware.
+	* 'MONITORING/pushover.sh' - edit `USER_KEY` and `APP_TOKEN` with your user key and app token.

 ## How it works